ICB-DCM/cOmicsArt/docs/installation.md

 This will install all the necessary packages as specified in the renv.lock file. **Note:** This takes quite some time as there are a lot of packages to retrieve.
 Some of those need specific system dependencies.
+Also note that you can use R within the provided Docker image, which comes with a fully preloaded and ready-to-use environment.
+See #Running a cOmicsART Using Docker.

 ## 4. Start the Shiny App